cisagov/Malcolm/docs/third-party-envs.md

 ```

 * `install.py`: Malcolm configuration
-    - Users should answer the remaining (malcolm-hedgehog-e2e-iso-install.md#MalcolmConfig) as they apply to their use case.
+    - Users should answer the remaining [configuration questions](malcolm-hedgehog-e2e-iso-install.md#MalcolmConfig) as they apply to their use case.

 * Pull Malcolm container images
     - Answer **Yes** when prompted to **Pull Malcolm images?**